-Copywriting is the art of influencing your audience using carefully chosen words with the intent of persuading them to do something.
+Copywriting is the art of influencing your audience using carefully chosen words with the intent of persuading them to do something – now it’s easy to understand copywriting importance right?
 Buy a product, join a group, contribute to a cause or align with an idea, whichever of these you want your readers to do, writing amazing copy will help you get it done.

-Copywriting has but one goal.
-Increasing revenues.
+Copywriting has but one goal – increasing revenues by boosting sales.
 Complicating the objectives of copywriting or diluting this all-important goal will only lead you further away from the kind of copy you want to be writing.

 1. 2.5 million uploads of content occur on Facebook